 Anyone who thinks that the onions on a White Castle burger are not onions has likely never been to White Castle, nor eaten any onions, it seems.
 It is a ridiculous myth.
 The company admits in their FAQ that they use dehydrated onions for their burgers, as they have been doing since World War II, when onions were rationed and in short supply.
 The next time you’re in the spice aisle at the grocery store, look for dehydrated onion bits, and you’ll see basically the same kind of onions White Castle uses.
 They rehydrate them first, of course!

 A rare version of this myth has turnips being used as an onion stand-in.
 This, of course, is just as ridiculous as cabbage.

-What other White Castle myths have you heard of?
-If you know some others, let me know in the comments below!
-Meanwhile, you can watch some White Castle burgers being made in the video from Destination America below.
+You can watch some White Castle burgers being made in the video from Destination America below.